What is Sous Vide?

 For instance, if you plan on cooking a steak using the sous vide method, the cook on the steak will most definitely be more even.
 You will be able to reach the desired temperature without having the extra greying areas you normally would have with any other cooking method.
 The sous vide method also helps the steak to retain all of it juices that normally would be lost if you were to grill a steak.

 One factor that comes with steak that will become problematic with cooking through the use of sous vide is the highly coveted charred or crusted exterior of the steak.
 Sous vide will not give that desirable outer crust on the steak and may need to be seared after cooking, which may defeat the purpose of using a sous vide in the first place.
+For that beautiful charred finish to your sous vide steak you’ll need a blow torch.
 But for many other food items the result will most definitely be better, there will just be more time involved to gain a better end product.
 But patience is a virtue, so why settle for less?

 Almost any food is able to be cooked using the sous vide method but sometimes you do not need to sous vide everything you cook.